telerik/winforms-docs/carousel/data-binding.md

 ## Example

 The example below creates a generic list of an object called "Feature".
 "Feature" has "ID" and "Name" properties.
 In the __NewCarouselItemCreating__ event handler, `RadButtonElement` instances are created.
 In the __ItemDataBound__ event handler, the button text is assigned the "Name" property of the "Feature" object.
-The "ID" property of the "Feature" object is stored in the `RadButtonElement` Tag property for later use in the __Click__ event.
+The "ID" property of the "Feature" object is stored in the `RadButtonElement` __Tag__ property for later use in the `Click` event handler.

 ![carousel-using-radcorousel-carousel-data-binding 001](images/carousel-using-radcorousel-carousel-data-binding001.png)